fusion809/fusion809.github.io-old2/_posts/2016-01-20-installing-arch-linux.md

 {% include Code/coder.html line1="echo 'brenton-pc' >> /etc/hostname" line2="ln -s /usr/share/zoneinfo/Australia/Brisbane /etc/localtime" %}
 uncommented `en_AU.UTF-8` in my `/etc/locale.gen` file and then ran:
 {% include Code/coder.html line1="locale-gen" line2="echo LANG=en_AU.UTF-8 > /etc/locale.conf" line3="mkinitcpio -p linux" line4="passwd root" %}
 Then I set my root password and ran {% include Code/coders.html line1="pacman -S grub --noconfirm" puncr="," %} I tried to follow the ArchWiki guide on setting up GRUB, but it was over my head, so I just hoped that installing GRUB would somehow be sufficient to use it as a bootloader.
 Then I rebooted and attempted to boot from my Arch Linux installation on `/dev/sdc3`.
 This failed to boot.
-At this point I felt like giving up, but instead I rebooted and started Manjaro and unplugged the Ethernet cable.
+At this point I felt like giving up, but instead I exited, started Manjaro and unplugged the Ethernet cable.

 ## Configuring GRUB
 On Manjaro I conducted a Google Search in Chromium, I cannot remember it exactly but it was roughly along the lines of updating the GRUB bootloader.
 See my Manjaro installation on my internal drive has its own GRUB bootloader that I was hoping to use.
 This worked and I learned that running `update-grub` should add an Arch entry to my bootloader and it worked.
 Then I rebooted and entered the Arch session, but it failed to boot properly and it gave me an error message indicating that it could not detect a device with the UUID specified for this session and started a `rootfs` prompt.
 Yet again I felt like giving up, as this was so frustrating, but instead I rebooted into Manjaro again.
 I then did another Google search on keywords I remembered from this rootfs session and realized if I could determine the device's UUID and edited `/boot/grub/grub.cfg` (on my Internal drive), adjusting the UUID mentioned for the Arch session, accordingly I could fix this problem.
 Although this was after a few failed attempts to fix the problem, following solutions I had found from this Google Search.
 Each time to test if the problem was fixed, I of course rebooted, which added to my desire to give up.
 When I successfully booted into my Arch session noticed that my Wi-Fi was still offline.